alper4598/SpaceVectorPWM/README.md

 # SpaceVectorPWM

-There are problems about synchronous motor Tm values 18.12.2022
+There are problems about asynchronous motor Tm values 18.12.2022